 Another difference is management and investment focus.
 Is it on service provider customers solely or is wholesale a side business and retail runs the show?
 If you look at the traditional wholesale hosted VoIP approaches, it’s the latter.

 Cloud voice platform solution providers exclusively focus on the service provider.
 That translates into better support, responsiveness and understanding of the challenges that service providers face.

-Wholesale VoIP was once the way to go for many providers, but given how technology and the market has evolved, service providers can see better margins, service agility and customer experience by embracing the cloud.
-Here's a summary table of those two models (and includes the differences with white label VoIP).
+Wholesale VoIP was once the way to go for many providers, but given how technology and the market have evolved, service providers can see better margins, service agility, and customer experience by embracing the cloud.

-Read more about the rise of cloud voice platforms in Service Provider VoIP: Next Gen is the Cloud.
+Read more about the rise of cloud voice platforms in the Cloud Phones: 9 Transformative Benefits for Service Providers white paper.